emilk/loguru/README.md

 In a test of a medium-sized project, including `loguru.hpp` instead of `glog/logging.hpp` everywhere gave about 10% speedup in compilation times.

 Note, however, that this gives you the bare-bones version of Louru with printf-style logging.
-If you want std::ostream style logging (or GLOG functionality) you need to `#define LOGURU_WITH_STREAMS 1` before `#include <loguru/loguru.hpp>`, and that will make loguru.hpp include `<sstream>`.
+If you want std::ostream style logging (or GLOG functionality) you need to `#define LOGURU_WITH_STREAMS 1` before `#include <loguru.hpp>`, and that will make loguru.hpp include `<sstream>`.
 No away around it!

 ## Scopes
 The library supports scopes for indenting the log-file.
 Here's an example: